fntundi/fntundi/README.md

 🔭 **I’m currently working on:**
-1. Improving the security on my home network
+1. Improving the services and tools available on my home network
   a.
 A local Pi-Hole DNS Server
   b.
+Subnets for specific activities
+     I) Security Testing
+     II) Home Lab and Development
+     III) Home services
+  c.
+MinIO storage for documents and photos

 🌱 **I’m currently learning:**
 1. Using Python to automate IaaC.
 2. Using Terraform and Ansible for provisioning and configuration management automation.